Uncle Ray's: History

 Ray Jenkins grew up in Detroit, Michigan in poverty.
 He dropped out of middle school at Grade 8 and took up a job in an iron foundry.
 He later joined the US Navy, becoming a cook on the USS Bristol.
 When he returned home, Jenkins decided to open up his own food business.
 'Uncle Ray' Jenkins started his career in 1965 when he sold products out of the back seat of his Dodge Dart.
 This was a partnership with Robert Qualls.
 "We had $150, and we started with chip dip.
 We had a local dairy make the chip dip, and I sold it to taverns, to bowling allies, to little stores, out of the back seat of my car", recalls Jenkins.

 In 1967, Ray bought 'Cabana,' a pork skins manufacturer, for $1,200 and began selling extruded corn and cheese products.
 Still operating under the name 'Cabana', Ray purchased a 15000 sqft facility in Dearborn, Michigan in 1969.
 In 1983, he continued his expansion and bought the old Superior Potato Chip factory on the west side of Detroit.

 Jenkins and Qualls became involved in a contentious legal battle which ended in the early 1990s, when the two men ended their partnership with Jenkins continuing on as the sole owner of the company.
 In 1993, pondering retirement, Jenkins sold the business to AmeriFoods.
 The company held Cabana Foods for only two years before selling it back to Jenkins, who changed the company name to Jenkins Foods and launched the 'Uncle Ray's' brand.
 In April 2006, Ray sold the business to a large privately held company.
 The new company was established under the 'Uncle Ray's, LLC' name.

 Jenkins is a Christian.
-According to him, his belief in God was reinforced after he survived a two-week hospitalization following a hematemesis episode.
+According to him, his belief in God was reinforced after he survived a two-week hospitalization following an episode of vomiting blood.
 A brief chapter from Jenkins' autobiography entitled "The Life and Times of Uncle Ray" can be found on the back of Uncle Ray's brand products.
 Each offers a moral lesson and includes a bible verse.

 Uncle Ray's LLC is owned by The H. T. Hackney Company.
 Starting in 2016, Uncle Ray’s entered into a partnership with MiLB to be its official potato chip, with its products sold at over 70 minor league ballparks.